Beyond Bogoliubov Dynamics: Introduction

 A related approach to obtain higher order corrections in the mean-field regime was introduced by Paul and Pulvirenti in \cite{paul2019}.
 In that work, the authors approach the problem from a kinetic theory perspective and consider the dynamics of the reduced density matrices of the $N$-body state.
 Their approach is formally similar to ours, since Bogoliubov theory in the sense of linearization of the Hartree equation is used for the expansion (but without projecting onto the excitation Fock space), an even-odd structure similar to \eqref{eqn:intro:mixed:n:point:fctns} is observed, and an $a$-dependent but $N$-independent number of operations is required for the construction.
 In comparison, the main advantage of our approach is that our approximations \eqref{eqn:intro:thm2} are completely $N$-independent.

 A multi-scale expansion of the ground state of the Bose gas in the mean-field limit was introduced by Pizzo \cite{pizzo2015,pizzo2015_2,pizzo2015_3} via a constructive approach using Feshbach maps.
-In \cite{spectrum}, Seiringer and two of the authors discuss perturbation theory for the ground state and low-energy excited states corresponding to our dynamical results (see the discussion above and in Section~\ref{sec:applications}).
+In \cite{spectrum}, perturbation theory for the ground state and low-energy excited states corresponding to our dynamical results is made rigorous (see the discussion above and in Section~\ref{sec:results:PT}).
 We refer to \cite{spectrum} for further literature in the static case.

 In addition to \cite{paul2019,corr}, our work is particularly inspired by the works of Grillakis, Machedon and Margetis \cite{grillakis2010, grillakis2011, grillakis2013, grillakis2017}, Nam and Napi\'orkowski \cite{nam2015,nam2017}, and some of the classical references \cite{bach1994,robinson1965,derezinski}, which emphasize the concepts of Bogoliubov transformations and quasi-free states.
-For example, in \cite{nam2015,nam2017} the authors prove that describing the excitations around the Hartree solution $\pt$ as solutions of the $N$-independent Bogoliubov equation yields a computationally efficient approximation to the many-body dynamics: since the Bogoliubov time evolution preserves quasi-freeness, all time evolved $n$-point functions are---thanks to Wick's rule---determined by the initial two-point functions, up to order $N^{-1/2}$.
+For example, in \cite{nam2015,nam2017} the authors prove that describing the excitations around the Hartree solution $\pt$ as solutions of the $N$-independent Bogoliubov equation yields a computationally efficient approximation to the many-body dynamics: since the Bogoliubov time evolution preserves quasi-freeness, all time evolved $n$-point correlation functions are---thanks to Wick's rule---determined by the initial two-point correlation functions, up to order $N^{-1/2}$.
 The result presented here can be understood as a continuation of these ideas.
-Our corrections $\Chil(t)$ to the Bogoliubov description are still completely determined by the initial two-point functions of the leading order contribution $\Chio(0)$, and in this sense, the corrections $\Chil(t)$ can be understood as generalized quasi-free states which satisfy a generalized form of Wick's rule.
+Our corrections $\Chil(t)$ to the Bogoliubov description are still completely determined by the initial two-point correlation functions of the leading order contribution $\Chio(0)$, and in this sense, the corrections $\Chil(t)$ can be understood as generalized quasi-free states which satisfy a generalized form of Wick's rule.